 To get the most out of your child’s education it is important to evaluate the way they spend their time outside the classroom.
 Lifestyle choices play a major role in your child’s ability to concentrate, process information and retain knowledge.
 Factors such as diet, sleep and exercise all impact cognitive performance and can make all the difference when it comes to academic success.
 An independent school in London has shared their insights to help you guide your child towards a lifestyle which will benefit their education.

 There is now a huge body of research that supports the link between nutrition and cognitive performance.
 Skipping meals or relying on sugary snacks leads to fluctuating energy levels, resulting in decreased concentration and memory retention capacity.
-It is important to make sure children eat frequent, nutritious meals to keep their blood sugar levels steady and to maintain their ability to focus.
+It is important to make sure children eat frequent, nutritious meals and healthy snacks from https://hiya.life/ to keep their blood sugar levels steady and to maintain their ability to focus.

 Making sure your child starts their day with a balanced breakfast is the best way to set them up for success as it ensures they’ll be able to concentrate all the way through to lunch time.
 A healthy snack straight after school will also help to maintain energy levels to complete homework assignments or to perform well in extracurricular activities.
 You can also try to experiment and create new healthy snacks by incorporating products from companies like the well-known Coconut milk suppliers.